 - You are comfortable manually specifying options like home directory paths, shells, and group memberships.

-Use adduser
+Use adduser if:

 - You prefer an interactive approach that simplifies user management.